Updated August 10, 2023

 Things to Remember

-- #N/A error occurs due to absence of lookup value.
+- #N/A error occurs due to the absence of a lookup value.

-- #NAME? error occurs due to incorrect selection of function but keeping the right syntax.
+- #NAME?
+The error occurs due to incorrect function selection but keeping the right syntax.

 - #REF! error occurs due to incorrect selection of column index number.

 - #Value!
-Error occurs when we miss the any of the syntax sequence.
+The error occurs when we miss any of the syntax sequences.

-- We must know all possible types of errors which happens in VLOOKUP function so that we would be able to rectify it whenever it is required.
+- We must know all possible types of errors that happen in the VLOOKUP function so that we would be able to rectify them whenever it is required.

 This has been a guide to VLOOKUP Error.
-Here we discuss How to Use VLOOKUP Error along with practical examples and a downloadable excel template.
+Here we discuss How to Use VLOOKUP Error, practical examples, and a downloadable Excel template.
 You can also go through our other suggested articles –